SimonPalmblad/StringFlexBox/README.md

 └──────────────────────────────────────────────┘
 ```
 </br></br>
-## 2. A box within a box
+## 2. A Box within a box within...
-This is the core of this library, is to be able to easily create dynamic, flexible boxes to organize and display content inside of them.
+This is the core of the StringFlexBox library.
+To be able to easily create dynamic, flexible boxes that can easily organize and display content inside of them.
-There are two variants of the container boxes - vertical and horizontal.
+There are two ways of aligning TextBoxes and FlexBoxes relative to each other - vertical and horizontal.
 - Horizontal flexboxes organize content in **rows**.
 - Vertical flexboxes organize contet in **columns**.

-**2.a.)
-Either horizontally**
+**Horizontally aligned boxes**
 Content supplied to a horizontal box will be organized from leftmost (first) to rightmost (last).
 ```cs
 FlexBoxHorizontal horizontalBoxes =